 One such group is London-based Sew Over It that offers sewing classes, courses and sewing equipment to members.

-But, what makes sewing a great indoor activity in autumn and winter?
-There are lots of benefits when it comes to sewing, such as reducing stress and anxiety by encouraging mindfulness and feelings of relaxation.
+But, what makes needlecraft a great indoor activity in autumn and winter?
+There are lots of benefits, such as reducing stress and anxiety by encouraging mindfulness and feelings of relaxation.

-It also improves your hand-eye coordination, happiness, brain growth and can be used to fight dementia.
+It also improves your hand-eye coordination, happiness, exercises the mind and can be used to fight dementia.